grum-tez/archetype-docs/docs/tests/debug.md

 ### Local Variables

-Examine the state and values of all local variables during execution, allowing for a comprehensive understanding of the logic flow.
+Examine the values of local variables during execution, allowing for a comprehensive understanding of the logic flow.

 ### Storage Elements